cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-17-BruteRatel.md

 Working on this unpacked payload made the sample analysis much more straightforward and given the sheer amount of functionalities offered by this malware (~100 commands) I've decided to review them all.

-This detailed analysis will be split into several parts, I will be presenting in this the 'first' 20 commands that BruteRatel can respond to.
+This detailed analysis will be split into several parts, I will be presenting in this post the 'first' 20 commands that BruteRatel can respond to.

 # COMMAND LIST